MicrosoftDocs/xamarin-docs/docs/android/app-fundamentals/notifications/local-notifications.md

 ![Expanded Big Text notification](local-notifications-images/16-big-text-expanded.png)

 This expanded layout format also includes summary text at the bottom of the notification.
 The maximum height of the *Big Text* notification is 256 dp.

-To create a *Big Text* notification, you instantiate a `Notification.Builder` object, as before, and then instantiate and add a [BigTextStyle](https://developer.xamarin.com/api/type/Android.App.Notification+BigTextStyle/) object to the `Notification.Builder` object.
-For example:
+To create a *Big Text* notification, you instantiate a `NotificationCompat.Builder` object, as before, and then instantiate and add a [BigTextStyle](https://developer.xamarin.com/api/type/Android.App.Notification+BigTextStyle/) object to the `NotificationCompat.Builder` object.
+Here is an example:

 ```csharp
 // Instantiate the Big Text style: